Greentube/localize-router-http-loader/README.md

 [![npm version](https://img.shields.io/npm/v/localize-router-http-loader.svg)](https://www.npmjs.com/package/localize-router-http-loader)
 > A loader for [localize-router](https://github.com/Greentube/localize-router) that loads config using Http

-> This package is built for angular version <4.3
+> This package is built for angular version >=4.3.
+If you are still using old Angular please use `localize-router-http-loader` version <1.0.0

 - [Installation](#installation)
 - [Usage](#usage)